 Erie Bluffs State Park

-The newest Pennsylvania State Park is Erie Bluffs, 587 acres along the Lake Erie shoreline in western Erie County, twelve miles west of the city of Erie.
+Twelve miles west of the city is Erie Bluffs State Park, 587 acres along the Lake Erie shoreline in western Erie County.
 It is the largest undeveloped stretch of Lake Erie shoreline remaining in Pennsylvania.

 The park has one-mile of shoreline, 90-foot bluffs overlooking Lake Erie, Elk Creek--a shallow stream steelhead fishery, several plant species of conservation concern, uncommon oak savannah sand barren ecosystem and forested wetlands.
 The only developed area of the park is Elk Creek.

 Picnicking: Several picnic tables and a small pavilion are available on a first come, first served basis at the Elk Creek Access area of the park.

 Boating: A boat launch suitable for small motorized watercraft, kayaks, and canoes is available at the Elk Creek Access area of the park.
 This launch allows boaters and fishermen to access Lake Erie.
 Fluctuations in lake and stream elevation may impact launching.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.